projectcalico/calico/master/networking/migrate-pools.md

    If type is “calico-ipam,” you are good to go.
 If the IPAM is set to something else, or the 10-calico.conflist file does not exist, you cannot use this feature in your cluster.

 - Although Kubernetes supports changing the pod network CIDR, not all orchestrators do.
-For example, OpenShift does not support this feature [osm_cluster_network_cidr configuration field](https://docs.openshift.org/latest/install_config/install/advanced_install.html#configuring-cluster-variables).
+For example, OpenShift does not support this feature as described in [`osm_cluster_network_cidr configuration` field](https://docs.openshift.org/latest/install_config/install/advanced_install.html#configuring-cluster-variables).
 Check your orchestrator documentation to verify that it supports changing the pod CIDR.

 ### How to